vladsterz/vladsterz.github.io/_posts/2023-01-19-ThreadPools.md

 in order to execute a program.
 So, when we're refering to any program running on our machine, that program is a part of a process along with a virtual address space, the executable code and **at least one thread of execution** (there are also some other stuff in there that ~~I hardly undestand~~ we don't care about in this context ).

 ### Thread
-As I mentioned previously, threads exist in the context of a process*
+As I mentioned previously, threads exist in the context of a process*.